 Jurisdiction Entity type Auditor remuneration disclosure requirement (a) the name of the auditor; and (b) the dollar amount that: (i) the listed company; or (ii) if consolidated financial statements are required - any entity that is part of the consolidated entity; paid, or is liable to pay, for each of those non-audit services." [footnote added] Canada Reporting Issuers.
 A reporting issuer includes any issuer that has any securities that have been at any time listed and posted for trading on any exchange National Instrument 52-110F1 Audit Committee Information Required in an AIF "9.
 External Auditor Service Fees (By Category) (a) Disclose, under the caption "Audit Fees", the aggregate fees billed by the issuer's external auditor in each of the last two fiscal years for audit services. (b) Disclose, under the caption "Audit-Related Fees", the aggregate fees billed in each of the last two fiscal years for assurance and related services by the issuer's external auditor that are reasonably related to the performance of the audit or review of the issuer's financial statements and are not reported under clause (a) above.
-Include a description of the nature of the services comprising the fees disclosed under this category. (c) Disclose, under the caption "Tax Fees", the aggregate fees billed in each of the last two fiscal years for professional services rendered by the issuer's external auditor for tax compliance, tax advice, and tax planning.
-Include a description of the nature of the services comprising the fees disclosed under this category. (d) Disclose, under the caption "All Other Fees", the aggregate fees billed in each of the last two fiscal years for products and services provided by the issuer's external auditor, other than the services reported under clauses (a), (b) and (c), above.
-Include a description of the nature of the services comprising the fees disclosed under this category."
-Germany Medium and large corporations (joint stock companies, limited partnerships on shares and limited liability companies) and certain partnerships German Commercial Code - S285 (Company)/314 (consolidated financial statements) - Other mandatory information (Source document in German, translated to English by AASB staff) The following must also be stated in the notes to the company's financial statements or in the notes to the consolidated financial statements:
+Include a description of the nature of the services comprising the fees disclosed under this category. (c) Disclose, under the caption "Tax Fees", the aggregate fees billed in each of the last two fiscal years for professional service rendered by the issuer's external auditor for tax compliance, tax advice, and tax planning.
+Include a description of the nature of the services provided by the issuer's external auditor, other than the services reported under clauses (a), (b) and (c), above.
+Include a description of the nature of the services comprising the fees disclosed under this category.
+Germany Medium and large corporations (joint stock companies, limited partnerships on shares and limited liability companies) and certain partnerships German Commercial Code - S285 (Company)/314 (consolidated financial statements) - Other mandatory information (Source document in German, translated to English by AASB staff) The following must also be stated in the notes to the company's financial statements or in the notes to the consolidated financial statements: 17 The total fee charged by the auditor of the company (of the consolidated financial statements) for the financial statements, broken down into the fee for: a) audit services, b) other assurance services, c) tax services, and d) other services.
+The requirements in S314(9) for consolidated entities is the same as the requirements in S285(17) for companies.
+Therefore it is not included here to avoid repetition.